A-B Term Registration

 If you did not receive AP Calculus credit:

 If you did not receive AP Calculus credit, please use the math placement test as your guide.
 If the placement test recommends MA 1022 (Calc II) or MA 1023 (Calc III), you may be interested in attempting to receive retroactive credit for the course(s) earlier in the sequence.
 To receive this retroactive credit, you must take the next two courses in sequence during your first year (A-D terms), and pass both.
 Specifically, if you take Calc III and Calc IV and pass both, you will receive advanced placement credit for both Calc I and Calc II.
-Similarly, if you pass Calc II and pass Calc III, you will receive credit for Calc I. These are the only two scenarios that provide retroactive credit.
+Similarly, if you pass Calc II and pass Calc III, you will receive credit for Calc I. If you take Calc IV and Differential Equations you will receive retroactive credit for Calc I and Calc II.
+This does not give credit for Calc III.
 To qualify for credit, the courses must be passed on first attempt during your first year.

 About Choosing a Science Class